santagaz/forcer/README.md

     project/src
     ...

-Forcer is designed to be used with git.
+Forcer is designed to be used with Git.
 So considering a project directory is in git repo, folder "forcer_config" should be added to gitignore.
-Or if users find it comfortable to share exclude_... configuration files with other team members, then at least add "/forcer_config/configuration.yml" to gitignore in order to prevent committing sensitive authorization information.
+Alternatively if users want to share exclude_... configuration files with other team members, then at least every team member should add "/forcer_config/configuration.yml" to gitignore in order to prevent committing sensitive authorization information.
 But in any scenario "forcer_config" can be reused for any branch or Salesforce project on current computer.
-The idea is to switch to any branch and be able to deploy it using "forcer_config" in current project git directory.
+*The idea is to switch to any branch and be able to deploy it using "forcer_config" in current project git directory.*

+    $(master): forcer deploy --dest my_dev_org1
+    ...
+    $(master): git checkout feature_branch1
+    $(feature_branch1): forcer deploy --dest my_dev_org2
+    ...

 ### Command line examples
 If you already filled configuration.yml correctly then deployments are much faster.
 Here is a sample command to start deployment of a project in current folder: